efeslab/hippocrates/artifact/README.md

 # Hippocrates ASPLOS '21 Artifact

-This document describes the artifact for our ASPLOS '21 paper on Hippocrates, a symbolic-execution based approach for systematically finding bugs in persistent memory applications and libraries.
+This document describes the artifact for our ASPLOS '21 paper on Hippocrates, an automated tool for fixing PM durability bugs.
 The remainder of this document describes how to run Hippocrates and reproduce the key results from our paper.

 ### Resources

 **Server login**: We will be providing access to one of our servers, which has real NVDIMMs installed on it (this is required for our performance evaluation).
-We will provide the login procedure
+We will provide the login procedure on the artifact submission site.

-### Artifact Overview

-`targets/`: This directory contains the scripts required to run all the tests needed to reproduce the main results from the paper.
-After running experiments, the results will be placed into the `results/` directory

-`results/`: This directory contains the scripts required to parse the results generated from the main experiments.

-`vm_scripts/`: This directory contains scripts for building and running the evaluation VM.

 ## Artifacts Available Criteria